 Appointments and Affiliations

-Director and Professor, Paul G. Allen School of Computer Science & Engineering.
+Director, Professor, and Bill & Melinda Gates Chair, Paul G. Allen School of Computer Science & Engineering.

 Senior Data Science Fellow, UW eScience Institute.

 I am a member of the Database, Data Science, and UW Reality Lab groups at UW and the co-founder of the Northwest Database Society (NWDS).

 - ACM Fellow (2019).